diaoquesang/BS-LDM/README.md

 ## Primary Contributions

-1) We introduce an end-to-end LDM-based framework for high-resolution bone suppression, named BS-LDM.
-It utilizes a multi-level hybrid loss-constrained VQGAN for effective perceptual compression.
+1) We introduce an **end-to-end LDM-based framework for high-resolution bone suppression**, named **BS-LDM**.
+It utilizes a **multi-level hybrid loss-constrained VQGAN for effective perceptual compression**.
 This framework consistently generates soft tissue images with high levels of bone suppression while preserving fine details and critical lung lesions.

-2) To enhance the quality of generated images, we incorporate offset noise and a temporal adaptive thresholding strategy.
+2) To enhance the quality of generated images, we incorporate **offset noise** and a **temporal adaptive thresholding strategy**.
 These innovations help minimize discrepancies in low-frequency information, thereby improving the interpretability of the soft tissue images.

-3) We have compiled a comprehensive bone suppression dataset, SZCH-X-Rays, which includes 818 pairs of high-resolution CXR and DES soft tissue images from our partner hospital.
-Additionally, we processed 241 pairs of images from the JSRT dataset into negative formats more commonly used in clinical settings.
+3) We have compiled a comprehensive bone suppression dataset, **SZCH-X-Rays**, which includes 818 pairs of high-resolution CXR and DES soft tissue images from our partner hospital.
+Additionally, we processed 241 pairs of images from the **JSRT** dataset into negative formats more commonly used in clinical settings.

-4) Our clinical evaluation focused on image quality and diagnostic utility.
+4) Our **clinical evaluation** focused on image quality and diagnostic utility.
 The results demonstrated excellent image quality scores and substantial diagnostic improvements, underscoring the clinical significance of our work.

 ## Proposed Method
-Overview of the proposed BS-LDM: (a) The training process of BS-LDM, where CXR and noised soft tissue data in the latent space are transmitted to the noise estimator for offset noise prediction and L2 loss calculation; (b) The training process of ML-VQGAN, where a multi-level hybrid loss-constrained VQGAN is used to construct a latent space by training the reconstruction of CXR and soft tissue images, using a codebook to represent the discrete features of the images; (c) The sampling process of BS-LDM, where the latent variables obtained after each denoising step are clipped using a temporal adaptive thresholding strategy for the sake of contrast stability.

 <div align="center">
 <img src="https://github.com/diaoquesang/BS-LDM/blob/main/images/frame.png" width="100%">
 </div>

+Overview of the proposed BS-LDM: (a) The training process of BS-LDM, where CXR and noised soft tissue data in the latent space are transmitted to the noise estimator for offset noise prediction and L2 loss calculation; (b) The training process of ML-VQGAN, where a multi-level hybrid loss-constrained VQGAN is used to construct a latent space by training the reconstruction of CXR and soft tissue images, using a codebook to represent the discrete features of the images; (c) The sampling process of BS-LDM, where the latent variables obtained after each denoising step are clipped using a temporal adaptive thresholding strategy for the sake of contrast stability.

-## Visualization of high- and low-frequency feature decomposition of latent variables before and after Gaussian noise addition
+## Visualization of high-frequency and low-frequency feature decomposition of latent variables before and after Gaussian noise addition using Discrete Fourier Transform
 <div align="center">
 <img src="https://github.com/diaoquesang/BS-LDM/blob/main/images/freq.png" width="100%">
 </div>